-As one of the newest members of the royal family, it’s no surprise that Meghan Markle is finding herself at the center of a lot of unwanted attention.
-“Unfortunately, my wife has become one of the latest victims of a British tabloid press that wages campaigns against individuals with no thought to the consequences—a ruthless campaign that has escalated over the past year, throughout her pregnancy and while raising our newborn son,” Prince Harry wrote on the couple’s website, sussexofficial.uk.
-The Duke and Duchess of Sussex are taking legal action against a media outlet that published a private letter from Meghan to her father.
+It’s no surprise that Meghan Markle found herself at the center of a lot of unwanted attention when she married into the royal family.
+“Unfortunately, my wife has become one of the latest victims of a British tabloid press that wages campaigns against individuals with no thought to the consequences—a ruthless campaign that has escalated over the past year, throughout her pregnancy and while raising our newborn son,” Prince Harry wrote on the couple’s (now defunct) website, sussexofficial.uk.
+The Duke and Duchess of Sussex took legal action against a media outlet that published a private letter from Meghan to her father—and won in February 2021.
 While unnamed in Harry’s statement, the offending outlet is known to be Mail on Sunday.
 Check out these times the royals were brutally honest with the media.

 The old guard

 Some say these “rags” may be getting a rap.
 In an interview with Vanity Fair, Patrick Jephson, who served as chief of staff to Princess Diana for eight years and penned the book The Meghan Factor, offers a different view of the tabloids.
 “The idea that the British tabloids are a bunch of ravening psychos is wrong.
 Back in the olden days, when the tabloids really were a wolf pack, inside the palace it was fashionable to say, ‘There are lies, damned lies, and tabloid exclusives.’
 The default position was to dismiss the tabloids as lies, whereas the reality, as I learned, is that most of the time, most of the tabloids wrote truthful stuff.”
 We bet you didn’t know these 50 things about the royal family.